sajibsd013/python/session-1/readme.md

 - **Interpreted Language:** You can run Python code line by line, making it easy to test and debug.
 - **Extensive Libraries:** Python has a vast collection of libraries for various domains like data science, web development, and automation.

-## 2. Downloading and Installing Python
+## 2. Downloading and Installing Python and Pycharm

 To write and run Python programs, you'll need to install Python on your computer.